Tested: Is Squarespace Good For SEO in 2024?

 Does Squarespace cover them all?

-No. There are big gaps.
+No. As in our last test in 2021, there are still big gaps.
 And on top of that, certain on-page SEO tasks are harder to do than they should be.

 Here’s our summary again.